Skip to main content

 Choline

-Choline deficiency is rare, but pregnant people may be at higher risk.
+Choline deficiency is rare, but pregnant women may be at higher risk.
 A well-balanced diet that is not deficient in other nutrients (like B12) usually provides enough choline.
 Certain vegetables and beans are a great source of choline, with grains, nuts, and seeds being reliable sources in general.
 In fact, soybeans have more choline than beef and chicken; potatoes and most beans have more than dairy and tuna.
 Check out our page on choline for more plant sources.

 Breastfeeding

 The guidelines for breastfeeding mothers are similar to those for pregnant women.
 Milk production requires even more calories than pregnancy, so you will need to boost your food intake a little bit.
 During the first six months of breastfeeding, you need 500 calories a day more than you did before you became pregnant.
 This drops to 400 additional calories a day during the second six months of breastfeeding, because it is recommended that children start eating some solid foods (like infant cereals, soft fruits and vegetables, and baby foods).
-Protein needs are the same as during the second and third trimesters of pregnancy.
+Protein needs are the same as during the second and third trimesters of pregnancy.22

 Diabetes During Pregnancy Fact Sheet